wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/elastic_server_rpm.rst

 Logstash
 --------

 Logstash is the tool that will collect logs, parse them, and then pass them along to Elasticsearch for indexing and storage.
-Learn more about `Logstash <https://www.elastic.co/products/logstash>`_.
+For more info please see `Logstash <https://www.elastic.co/products/logstash>`_.

 1. Install the Logstash package::